Physical Barrier To Communication

 • Tech issues create frustration, disengagement, and even burnout.

-Types of Physical Barrier to Communication
+Types of Physical Barriers to Communication

 TypeDescriptionExample